taco-ops/nebulift/README.md

 ---

 *Happy imaging, and may your nights be clear and your satellites be few!* 🚀🌟
-3. **Performance Validation**: Benchmark on Raspberry Pi 5 clusters and resource-constrained hardware
-4. **CLI Interface**: Command-line tool for batch processing and distributed training workflows
-5. **Production Deployment**: Helm charts and production-ready K8s deployments
-6. **Distributed Inference**: Extend distributed capabilities to inference workloads

-Once validated through real-world use and cluster deployments, the system will be promoted to production status.

 ## 📄 License & Credits

 This project demonstrates professional software development practices for scientific applications with distributed computing capabilities.
 The implementation follows modern Python standards and is designed for real-world astronomical image processing workflows across single nodes and Kubernetes clusters.

-**Note**: This is a beta implementation with core functionality and distributed training complete with comprehensive testing.
-Real-world validation and performance optimization on actual telescope data and RPi5 clusters are needed before production deployment.
-All core requirements have been met and the system has been thoroughly unit tested.